Everest Three Passes Trek

 • The trail along Ngozumpa Glacier passes through Nepal’s longest glacier, with its icy cliffs and glacial lakes.

-• The climb to Gokyo Ri (5,357m) rewards with some of the best mountain views, overlooking Everest, Lhotse, Makalu, and the bright blue Gokyo Lakes.
+• The climb to Gokyo Ri (5,357m) is rewarded with some of the best mountain views, overlooking Everest, Lhotse, Makalu, and the bright blue Gokyo Lakes.

 Everest Three Pass Trek Overview